zawarzh/zawarzh.github.io/_pages/about.md

 News
 ======
-* August 2022- Received a research grant of $50000 as Seed Funidng from Centre for Critical Digital Infrastructure (CCDI) UNSW.
+* August 2022- Received a research grant of $50000 as Seed Funding from Centre for Critical Digital Infrastructure (CCDI) UNSW.
 * August 2022- Invited to serve as program committee member at <a href="http://acis.aaisnet.org/acis2022/">ACIS2022</a> Melbourne, Australia.
 * May 2022- Invited to serve as program committee member at <a href="http://cs-conferences.acadiau.ca/euspn-22/">IEUSPN-2022</a> Leuven, Belgium.
 * March 2022- Paper got accepted at <a href="https://cphs22.github.io/CPHS22/">CPHS-2022</a> Milan, Italy. <a href="https://ieeexplore.ieee.org/abstract/document/9804515">PDF</a>